Is your vinyl record warped?

 Results:

-The vinyl record flattener service also known as disc flattener service is one of the safest method you can choose to get your vinyl fixed.
+The vinyl record flattener service, also known as disc flattener service, is one of the safest methods you can choose to get your vinyl fixed.

-Nowadays, I don’t get my record warped, thanks to the storage techniques I follow but when I was a beginner, I didn’t know any record storage techniques so most of my records got warped over time.
+Nowadays, I don’t get my records warped, thanks to the storage techniques I follow.
+However, when I was a beginner, I didn’t know any record storage techniques, so most of my records warped over time.

-I paid around $6 for each record which I think is quite a good price for a $30-$100 LP and I feel, this is a lot better than trying multiple DIY methods and seeing your record getting ruined in front of your eyes.
+I paid around $6 for each record, which I think is quite a good price for a $30-$100 LP.
+I feel this is a lot better than trying multiple DIY methods and seeing your record get ruined right before your eyes.

-To use record flattener services, you just need to visit any record player shop nearby and ask them if they provide this service or not.
+To use record flattener services, simply visit a nearby record player shop and ask if they offer this service.

 My thought here is – “Not everyone is professional”.

-This method has some cons too.
-Like, if you have a large collection of warped records then it becomes a hell expensive method.
+This method has some cons, too.
+If you have a large collection of warped records, then it becomes an expensive method.

 Record Pi:

-With this tool kit, you will get a thermal bag, 2 metal plates, i.e., a record protector or groove guard (a big piece of square metal for the bottom and a rounded one for the top), and temperature control units.
-You will also get a felt mat bigger than a 12-inch record with just space for a spindle which will work for all kinds of record sizes but still record PI also provides felt mats for 12-inch and 7-inch records separately.
-You will also get an instruction manual along with the kit that I recommend you read before making any move.
+With this toolkit, you will receive a thermal bag, two metal plates, i.e., a record protector or groove guard (a large square metal piece for the bottom and a rounded one for the top), and temperature control units.
+You will also receive a felt mat larger than a 12-inch record, with enough space for a spindle, which accommodates all kinds of record sizes.
+However, Record PI also offers separate felt mats for 12-inch and 7-inch records.
+You will also receive an instruction manual along with the kit that I recommend you read before making any moves.

 Vinyl Flat:

-With this tool kit, you will get a groovy pouch (thermal pouch) with a temperature control knob, 2 round cast iron plates (one for the bottom and one for the top), 2 felt mats, and a digital thermometer.
+With this toolkit, you will receive a groovy pouch (thermal pouch) with a temperature control knob, two round cast iron plates (one for the bottom and one for the top), two felt mats, and a digital thermometer.

 So, how do these tools work?

-Well, both tools work the same, and let me explain that part to you step by step using record Pi.
+Well, both tools work the same, and let me explain the how-to process using the record Pi.

 Step 1:

-Place the bottom groove guard on the table and place the basic all-size felt mat on it.
+Place the bottom groove guard on the table, and then place the basic all-size felt mat on top of it.

 Step 2: